ventrata/react-native-sunmi-inner-scanner/README.md

             console.log(result);
         },
-        scanInterval:1000, // interval of scan operation after last record was recongized. mute:0 // mute the "bee" sound on success.
+        scanInterval:1000, // interval of scan operation after last record was recongized. mute:0, // mute the "bee" sound on success.
 1 - mute;0 - not mute
+        torch:0 // turn flash on or off.
+1 - on; 0 - off
     }
 ```